MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/madeira-no-outlook.md

 ---
 title: Using Dynamics 365 for Financials without Outlook | Microsoft Docs
-description: Using Dynamics 365 for Financials without Outlook
+description: You can use Dynamics 365 for Financials as your business inbox in Outlook because it is integrated with Office 365, however, you can also work without Outlook in a browser or on your mobile device.
 documentationcenter:
 author: edupont04
 ms.service: dynamics365-financials